International Court of Justice: The Permanent Court of International Justice

 Unlike the ICJ, the PCIJ was not part of the league, nor were members of the league automatically a party to its Statute.
 The United States, which played a key role in both the second Hague Peace Conference and the Paris Peace Conference, was notably not a member of the league.
 However, several of its nationals served as judges of the court.

 From its first session in 1922 until 1940, the PCIJ dealt with 29 interstate disputes and issued 27 advisory opinions.
 The court's widespread acceptance was reflected by the fact that several hundred international treaties and agreements conferred jurisdiction upon it over specified categories of disputes.
 In addition to helping resolve several serious international disputes, the PCIJ helped clarify several ambiguities in international law that contributed to its development.

-The United States played a major role in setting up the World Court but never joined.
-Presidents Wilson, Harding, Coolidge, Hoover, and Roosevelt all supported membership, but it was impossible to get a two-thirds majority in the Senate for a treaty.
+The United States played a major role in setting up the PCIJ but never joined.
+Presidents Wilson, Harding, Coolidge, Hoover, and Roosevelt all supported membership, but did not get the two-thirds majority in the Senate required for a treaty.